pavi2410/gsoc-2020-appinventor-project-vce/index.md

   This was the greatest challenge of this project.
 I had no clue how to solve that.
 Upon research, I found a handful of solutions that others have developed to mitigate the same technical difficulty.
 But some or the other had issues of their own.
 So, we finally decided to build a iFrame-based sandbox system which uses browser window messages communication to allow us to talk to iFrame and let third-party Mock authors securely serve and run their Mock previews.

-- Getting GWT to work with dynamically loaded external JavaScript code
+- Getting the GWT client to work with dynamically loaded external JavaScript code

 # Future Work
 - Can't create more than one instance of a VCE ![](https://img.shields.io/badge/-WIP-555)